yesnik/mysql-guides/mysql/mysql_triggers.md

 ### Trigger for created_at, updated_at

-This triggers will help you if MySQL version is 5.5.
+These triggers will help you if MySQL version is 5.5.

 ```sql
 CREATE TRIGGER claims_calls__before_insert